maryamekhlasi/tracecompass.incubator.spanmetrics/README.md

 cd jaeger
 go run ./examples/hotrod/main.go all
 ```
-While you are in the jaeger folder from the previous step
+While you are in the jaeger folder from the previous step,
-Get the latest version of the source code of the jaeger in the example source folder of the HotROD application [READ MORE](https://github.com/jaegertracing/jaeger/tree/main/examples/hotrod)
+get the latest version of the source code of the jaeger in the example source folder of the HotROD application [READ MORE](https://github.com/jaegertracing/jaeger/tree/main/examples/hotrod)
 ```
 cd examples/hotrod
 git clone https://github.com/jaegertracing/jaeger-client-go.git